 - Verify the administrator email address listed for the domain.
 All communications regarding the transfer will be sent to this email address.

 - Follow your provider’s instructions to unlock your domain for transfer.
 Your domain can’t be transferred while it’s locked.

 - Get the authorization code—also called an “EPP code” or “transfer key”—from your provider.
 Some providers may need a day or two to generate this code, so we recommend requesting it as soon as you’ve unlocked your domain.
 You’ll enter this code during the transfer process, so ensure that you have access to it, or copy and paste it in a safe space before continuing.

 - Near the bottom-left corner, click Transfer your domain to Squarespace.

 - Enter the full domain name you’re transferring in the search box, and then click Continue.

 Note: If you see an error message at this point, ensure that your domain meets all of our transfer requirements.
 If it does, contact your current domain provider for help.

 You’ll now be prompted to sign up for a new account or log into an existing account.

-- If you already have a Squarespace account - Click Or use an existing account, then log in using the same email address and password you use to log into other sites.
+Click Or use an existing account, then log in using the same email address and password, or social account, you use to log into other sites.
 This adds your new parking page to your account.
 Click Sign In & Create.

 Step 4 - Review DNS settings